slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 #### Project ownership

-To ensure only the team can edit the configuration referencing your package / container, the team must edit the CODEOWNER file or add one under a directry they want to control.
+To ensure only the team thta owns a package is allowed to edit its configuration, the team must edit or create a CODEOWNER file that give them ownership of the configurations (files or entire directories).
 As explained in [repository protections](#repository-protections), for time constraints in this workshop we will assume this is done.

 ##### Configure the policy

-The file to be protected by the CODEOWNER file is [echo-server.json](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json) which describes the policy for the container built in [Activity 01](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/01/readme.md).
+The file to be protected by the CODEOWNER file is [echo-server.json](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json) which describes the team policy for the container built in [Activity 01](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/01/readme.md).
 The file contains the following sections:

-1. The [package](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L3) section describes the package to to create, i.e., [docker.io/laurentsimon/oss-na24-slsa-workshop-project1-echo-server](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L4) and will be used both for [staging and prod](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L7).
+1. The [package](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L3) section describes the package to publish, i.e., [docker.io/laurentsimon/oss-na24-slsa-workshop-project1-echo-server](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L4) and will be used both for [staging and prod](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L7).
 NOTE: The environment (prod, staging) is optional.
 1. The [build](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L11) section describes how to build the container, i.e. it must be built from the source repository [github.com/laurentsimon/oss-na24-slsa-workshop-project1](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L14) by builder [github_generator_level_3](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/echo-server.json#L12).